ginehann/fyp/README.md

 # fyp
 A MV pipeline that automates feeding of fishes by detecting, tracking, classify satiety (via feeding velocity) and scheduling feeding interval.

+It uses
-It uses YOLOv8 to detect fishes,
+- YOLOv8 to detect fishes,
-Bot-SORT to track them,
+- Bot-SORT to track them,
-extract feeding velocity before scheduling the next feeding interval.
+- extract feeding velocity from the tracked results before
+- using it scheduling the next feeding interval.

 requirements:
 - python = 3.9.16